-Article 6.1 Amendments
+Article 7.1 Amendments

-- 1. Any amendments to these Regulations will, after discussions with the Faculty Council or degree programme advisory committee, be confirmed by the Faculty Board in a separate decree. - 2.
-An amendment to these Regulations shall not apply to the current academic year, on the condition that it may reasonably be assumed that the amendment will not harm the interests of students. - 3.
-In addition, an amendment may not influence the following to the detriment of students: - an approval issued within the meaning of Article 2.2 - any other decision taken within the meaning of these Regulations concerning a student.
+- 1. Any amendments to these Regulations will, after due consultation with the programme committee and in consultation with and where necessary upon the approval of the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 2.
+Any amendments to these Regulations will not apply to the current academic year, unless it may reasonably be assumed that the amendment in question will not harm the interests of students. - 3.
+In addition, amendments may not influence the following to the detriment of students: - approval granted within the meaning of Article 2.4 - any other decision taken within the meaning of these Regulations concerning a student.

-Article 6.2 Publication
+Article 7.2 Publication

-- 1. The Faculty Board shall duly publish these Regulations, any rules and guidelines formulated by the Examinations Committee, and any amendments to these documents. - 2.
-Copies of the documents referred to in Article 6.2.1 are available from the Faculty Office.
+- 1. The Faculty Board will duly publish these Regulations as well as any amendments to them. - 2.
+Copies of the Teaching and Examination Regulations are available from the Faculty Office.
+These documents can also be found on the Faculty website via 'My University'.

-Article 6.3 Date of commencement
+Article 7.3 Date of commencement

-These Regulations shall take effect on the 1st of September 2014.
+These Regulations will take effect on 1 September 2015.

-11 Teaching and Examination Regulations ("OER") - Programme
+13 Teaching and Examination Regulations ("OER") - Programme